victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

         if (!result.empty())
             result += ';';

-        // a constexpr if, so the compiler car omit unused branch and
+        // a constexpr if, so the compiler can omit unused branch and
         // allow non-copyable types usage
         if constexpr (std::is_rvalue_reference_v<decltype(iterable)>)
             result += makeString(std::move(i));